jitendravaid99/project-coding/README.md

 # Python projects
-The repo consists of python projects.
+The repo consists of python projects !